F-PMOR/ansible_collections/README.md

-# Ansible Collection - pmorry.assertions
+# Ansible Collection - f_pmor.assertions

 A reusable collection of assertions roles.

 This collection provide :

-* `pmorry.assertions/var_exist_not_null` - assertions on vars to check if a var (or list of vars) are well defined and are not null.
+* `f_pmor.assertions/var_exist_not_null` - assertions on vars to check if a var (or list of vars) are well defined and are not null.

 ## requirements